tianxin94/learngit/readme.txt

  aGit is a distributed version control system. git is a free system.
-This line is for test reset function.
+ This line is for test reset function. git tracks changes.